Update safety Lebanon September 2020:

 5 – The investment in military security is huge

 We can’t forget that Lebanon is located in a highly turbulent region.
-The military presence aims at preventing any sort of potential conflict.
+The military presence aims to prevent any sort of potential conflict.

 6 – Crime rate and kidnappings are non-existent

-Like in most of the Arab countries, the crime rate is practically zero.
+As in most of the Arab countries, the crime rate is practically zero.
 No robberies, no violence.
 In Lebanon, you can walk around without a worry anywhere at any time, even women.

 Does it mean that you could wander freely across the whole country?
 No, absolutely not.

 Because the few radicals who live in the country are found in those areas.
-These areas are not only dangerous for the simple fact that you may meet some extremists, but, since the area is so close to Syria, it also suffers from a spillover coming from the Syrian conflict.
+These areas are dangerous, not only for the simple fact that you may meet some extremists, but, since the area is so close to Syria, it also suffers from spillover from the Syrian conflict.

-Visiting the sensitive areas of Hezbollah
+Safety in Lebanon & Beirut: Visiting the sensitive areas of Hezbollah

-In fact, the last suicide bombings occurred in Lebanon (don’t worry, there is one attack per year) happened in Hezbollah areas.
-They are partially restricted and any sort of journalism is not allowed.
+In fact, the last suicide bombings that occurred in Lebanon (don’t worry, there is one attack per year) happened in Hezbollah areas.
+They are partially restricted and no journalism of any sort is allowed.

 Which Hezbollah areas are sensitive?